 DIY Projects With Concrete

-You probably won’t be doing many DIY projects with cement, but there are plenty of things you can do with concrete.
+In the concrete vs. cement debate, you won’t find many DIY projects with cement.
+However, there are plenty of things you can make with concrete.
 Check out these DIY projects for ideas and inspiration.

 Modern Concrete Planter

-- Four (4) equal-sized, straight-edged concrete pavers
+- Four (4) equal-sized, straight-edged concrete pavers.

-- Landscape adhesive
+- Landscape adhesive.

-- Ardex feather finish
+- Ardex feather finish.

-- Concrete sealer
+- Concrete sealer.

-- Potting soil & plants
+- Potting soil & plants.

 Concrete Countertop Desk

-- Ardex Feather Finish
+- Ardex Feather Finish.

-- Putty knife
+- Putty knife.

-- Old rags
+- Old rags.

-- Concrete sealant
+- Concrete sealant.

-After it dries, you will want to sand it down.
-How much you sand it is completely up to you.
+Layering will work well for a desk.
+After it dries, sand it down.
 To make things shiny and safe, seal the concrete with a clear concrete sealer.
-That’s really all there is to it!
-Click here for the full concrete desktop tutorial.
+That’s all there is to it.

 Faux Marble Countertop With Concrete

-- White Ardex feather finish
+- White Ardex feather finish.

-- Grey Ardex feather finish
+- Grey Ardex feather finish.

-- Putty knife and trowel
+- Putty knife and trowel.

-- Coarse, medium, fine, and very fine sandpaper
+- Coarse, medium, fine, and very fine sandpaper.

-- Gloves (optional but recommended)
+- Gloves (optional but recommended).

-- Wet/dry shop vacuum
+- Wet/dry shop vacuum.

 - 511 Impregnator

-- Safecoat Acrylacq in satin finish
+- Safecoat Acrylacq in satin finish.

 Deck Footing With Concrete

-Keep the posts level and stabilize them as the concrete dries.
-Fill the holes and cover the concrete and those posts will not move.
+Keep the posts level and balanced while the concrete dries.
+Fill the holes and cover the concrete, and the posts will not move.